-Access to Healthcare / Health Inequalities
+Access to Healthcare

-The economic crisis has affected strongly our society.
+The economic recession has strongly affected our society.
 Millions of people have lost their jobs, and their security and well-being have been negatively influenced.
 The crisis has also put health systems under severe pressure while they are already facing the pressure of growing demand for healthcare due to an ageing population, among other issues.
 Access to quality healthcare is a basic EU citizen’s right – yet it is still not a reality for all of us, a situation made worse by the economic crisis.

 EPF supports the principle of ‘equity and health in all policies’, and our core value of equitable access to high-quality healthcare for all patients informs our policy work on health inequalities.

 As a representative organisation of patients of chronic illness and their families, we focus on chronic disease as a factor leading to health and social inequalities and patient-centred disease management as a crucial part of the continuum encompassing prevention and health promotion.